 Neil Fox: The way we work is that Justin isn’t involved in the writing at all.
 But we have conversations about what I’ve done.
 I wrote it very quickly, in about four months due to work and not having a lot of time.
 I tend to think a lot when writing and have short bursts of actual writing.
 I set myself some targets, a set amount of pages and a set amount of what I called ‘scenes’.
 Mainly to set myself a challenge of being able to write something quick that I knew would be achievable.
 Personally, it was quite a new experience and after the first draft was done the flavouring started to take shape.

-JD: From Neil’s screenplay, we did not redraft over and over, but more often talked about the flexibility of the scenes, and their placement, knowing that we were structuring a shoot that would allow us to re-draft as we went with the luxury of a writer on set, and I could go forward with the knowledge that Neil would trust me in any way in which I wanted to frame a scene.
+JD: From Neil’s screenplay, we did not redraft over and over but more often talked about the flexibility of the scenes, and their placement, knowing that we were structuring a shoot that would allow us to re-draft as we went with the luxury of a writer on set, and I could go forward with the knowledge that Neil would trust me in any way in which I wanted to frame a scene.

 Wilderness was made in part with the Filmmaker In Residence programme at Falmouth University, could you explain what that is and how it differs from a ‘regular’ film production?

 NF: The Filmmaker In Residence project is something I piloted with this project as a way of developing a micro-budget model for professional and emerging professional filmmakers to access funds, crew and resources to make a micro-budget film using what a film school has to offer.
 The film school gets the opportunity for immersive access to a real filmmaking experience that hopes to bridge the difference between theory and practice.
 Making a student film and a professional film is something else.
-There are only a few ways of getting films financed and with there being a drive for universities to be visible in public the questions was, is there a way to make films commercially that benefits the students’ education and career development but also enhances the brand of the school.
+There are only a few ways of getting films financed and with there being a drive for universities to be visible in public the question was, is there a way to make films commercially that benefits the students’ education and career development but also enhances the brand of the school.
 Fundamentally, it’s the chance for students to work whilst they’re studying in the security of a university production with professional filmmakers making professional films.
 It hasn’t happened anywhere else, making feature films in this way, that is.

 It hasn’t happened anywhere else, making feature films in this way.